Vincent-Therrien/image-registration/README.md

   The section entitle [interface](#interface) explains how to launch the program.

-4. **Test on ARM**.
-Tests were performed on a QEMU virtual machine or on the host system as long as Python can be executed.
+4. **Test**.
+Tests can be performed on a QEMU virtual machine or on the host system as long as Python can be executed.

-   * Transfer the test suite on QEMU from the host system:
+   * To test for ARM, transfer the test suite on QEMU from the host
+     system:

       ```console
         > scp -P 2222 -r tests root@localhost:~
       ```

    * Create a Python virtual environment with the required packages.
      Python 3.5 or more recent needs to be installed on the system:

       ```console
         > sudo apt-get install python3